MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712copilot.md

 1. Select **Denied** from the **Status Reason** dropdown menu.

-   When a report is rejected, the **Status Reason** field in the **Expense Report** row is updated to **Denied**.
+   When a report is rejected, the **Status Reason** field in the **Expense Report** row will be updated to **Denied**.

 1. Collapse the **Update a row** action.

 1. In the Copilot chat window, enter the following prompt and then submit:

-   **Under the "Update a row" action for both branches in the condition, add a new "Send an email (V2)" action**
+   `Under the "Update a row" action for both branches in the condition, add a new "Send an email (V2)" action`

 1. Notice the response from Copilot and the changes made to the flow.
 Select the **Send an email** action for the **True** branch of the condition.

 1. Select the **To** field and remove any text in the field before entering the email address that you're using for this lab.

+1. In the **To** field, select "Use "(email address)" as a custom value".

-1. For the **Subject** field, enter the following text into the Copilot chat window and then press the **Enter** key on your keyboard:
+1. Enter the following text into the Copilot chat window and then press the **Enter** key on your keyboard:

-   **Add "The expense report has been approved" as the Subject parameter for the Send an email action**
+   `Add "The expense report has been approved" as the Subject parameter for the Send an email action`

    The **Subject** field should populate with the prompt text.

-1. For the **Body** field, enter the following text into the Copilot chat window and then press the **Enter** key on your keyboard:
+1. Enter the following text into the Copilot chat window and then press the **Enter** key on your keyboard:

-   **Add "For your records, the following expense report has been approved:" as the Body parameter for the Send an email action**
+   `Add "For your records, the following expense report has been approved:" as the Body parameter for the Send an email action`

    The **Body** field should populate with the prompt text.